 This is where there are massive advantages to having a PPC agency behind the wheel of your Google Ads campaign.

-The best PPC agencies stay up to date with the latest Adwords policies and guidelines – it makes their job easier and ensures they do the best by their clients.
+The best PPC agencies stay up to date with the latest Google Ads policies and guidelines – it makes their job easier and ensures they do the best for their clients.

 So what will they look at?